Grants Program

 The WSF is committed to upholding the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 UNDRIP principles and efforts toward reconciliation and reciprocity can be intentionally woven into organizational culture, practice, and project work.

 Teachings from Indigenous Leaders and outcomes from previously funded work demonstrate that the most effective means of advancing UNDRIP is for Indigenous-led teams to design and direct projects to benefit their Nation and members.
-For non-Indigenous-led project teams, up-front partnership development and co-design of project objectives with the Nations involved is a key enabler of advancing UNDRIP.
-Additional ways may be through project activities that support the exercise of Indigenous rights, incorporation of Indigenous Knowledge, communications, and outreach to First Nations leadership, and weaving of Indigenous ceremony, training, rights and interests into budgets, planning and activities.
+For non-First Nations-led project teams, up-front partnership development and co-design of project objectives with the Nation or Nations involved is a key enabler of advancing UNDRIP.
+Additional ways may include project activities that support the exercise of First Nations rights, incorporation of First Nations Knowledge, communications, and outreach to First Nations leadership, as well as the weaving of First Nations ceremony, training, rights and interests into budgets, planning and activities.

 The review and decision-making process for grant applications will consider many dimensions of a project proposal.
 These are some additional considerations, which if relevant to your proposal, will help guide our review and funding recommendations: